SKYSYS-2018/DB-aasignment_Project02/README.md

 ## Installation
 ***Preferred Editor : Any PHP supported editor***
  - Clone the repository in to your local machine htdocs folder of your xampp or wamp server.
- - Import unisys.sql file in db-sql folder to your MySQL database from phpMyAdmin or any method.
+ - Import university.sql file in db-sql folder to your MySQL database from phpMyAdmin or any method.
  -Start MySQL and Apache Server from the Xampp or wamp server control panel.
-- Browse the cloned index.php file by typing the http://localhost/partyPros in your browser address bar.
+- Browse the cloned index.php file by typing the http://localhost/DB-aasignment_Project02 in your browser address bar.

 ## Screen Captures
 ![Home Page](https://raw.githubusercontent.com/SKYSYSLK/PartyPros/master/partypros_readme_assets/partypros01.PNG)